-Whether it be subjugating the Gauls, defending against Germanic tribes, or winning a civil war, the Romans lived for combat and victory.
+Whether it be subjugating the Gauls or defending against Germanic tribes, the Romans lived for combat and victory.
 Near the end of the Empire's existence, they lost more battles than they won — however, even in their final days, they were a force to be reckoned with.
 Read on below to learn about some of their most fascinating conflicts.

 Battle of Cannae (216 BCE)

 Seen by many as the single greatest military defeat in Rome's history, the Battle of Cannae was also Hannibal's greatest triumph.
 Rome sent a massive army against him, dwarfing his forces with sheer numbers.
-When the Romans attacked, Hannibal's center of infantry immediately retreated.
+When the Romans began their operation, Hannibal's center of his team immediately retreated.
 When the Romans pressed, the center held its ground while Hannibal's spearmen hit the Romans on each flank.
-A cavalry charge from the rear had the Roman army completely enveloped, thus their numbers counted for nothing.
+A cavalry charge from the rear had the Roman army enveloped, thus their numbers counted for nothing.

 The Battle of Alesia was the crown jewel of Caesar's campaign in Gaul.
 Caesar had the Gauls held up in a hilltop fortress he couldn't storm, so he surrounded them and starved them out.
 When Caesar heard Gallic cavalry reinforcements were on their way, he built a wall to block them off.
-When they did attack, the Gauls inside their fortress stormed out.
-Caught between two armies, Caesar attacked the cavalry from the rear and destroyed them.
-The rest of the Gauls surrendered and their territory became part of Rome.
+When they did strike, the Gauls inside their fortress stormed out.
+Caught between two armies, Caesar targeted the cavalry from the rear and ended them.
+The rest of the Gauls surrendered, and their territory became part of Rome.